Pittsburgh Custody Relocation, Modification & Enforcement Lawyers

 Custody Relocation Cases in Pennsylvania

 In this fast-paced world, parents often seek to move out of the county, state, or country where they have previously resided with a minor child.
-Pennsylvania parents who wish to move out of state with their children are required to send a formal written notice of their proposed moved to the non-relocating parent with at least thirty days notice.
+Pennsylvania parents who wish to move with their minor child or children are required to send a formal written notice of their proposed moved to the non-relocating parent with at least thirty days notice if the move will impact the non-relocating parent’s custody rights.
 If the non-relocating parent objects to the move, court intervention is required prior to moving the children.

 Modification and Enforcement of Pennsylvania Custody Orders